temporalio/documentation/docs/go/activities.md

 `context.Context` with the `Done()` method returning `workflow.Channel` instead of the native Go `chan`.

 The second parameter is the function that we registered as an Activity function.
-This parameter can also be a string representing the fully qualified name of the Activity function.
+This parameter can also be a string representing the name of the Activity function.
 The benefit of passing in the actual function object is that the framework can validate Activity parameters.

 The remaining parameters are passed to the Activity as part of the call.
 In our example, we have a